atsepkov/shortcut-stability/README.md

 # Shortcut Stability
-I love keyboard shortcuts, what I don't love is when they conflict between apps/OSes.
+> Input consistency, on so many levels...

+I love keyboard shortcuts, I use them all the time.
+What I don't love, **at all**, is the context switch between various environments with conflicting shortcuts.
+When shortcuts conflict between apps/OSes, my productivity goes down the drain.
+I fear that I'll use the wrong copy register and spend more time undoing things, I spend a few seconds pondering if I'm using the right clipboard, if the command will copy the string or terminate the process, and these seconds add up, they tax my brain.
 You are probably a victim of this too.
 For example:

 - Did you recently switch to a Mac only to discover that all `Ctrl+*` shortcuts have changed to `⌘+*`?
 - Did you accidentally use `Ctrl+C` in Linux terminal only to see that it terminates current process instead of copying?